Unknowns of the new virus make global quarantines a struggle

 SOUTH KOREA

-The country has banned entry to all foreigners who have traveled to China’s Hubei province, where Wuhan is located, after Jan.
+The country has banned entry to all foreigners who traveled to China’s Hubei province, where Wuhan is located, after Jan.
 21. The government says it will consider stopping South Korean tourist visits to China if the outbreak worsens.

 Officials have acknowledged missteps in monitoring visitors from China and in tracing the contacts of those infected.